PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

    :align: center

-"Flag as estimate" is intended to note that, because of obscurity, a symbol has been estimated in some way (based on knpowledge of hand anatomy, a preceeding hand configuration, the other hand in a two-handed symmetrical sign, etc.).
+"Flag as estimate" is intended to note that, because of obscurity, a symbol has been estimated in some way (based on knowledge of hand anatomy, a preceeding hand configuration, the other hand in a two-handed symmetrical sign, etc.).
 "Flag as uncertain" is intended to stand for the transcriber's subjective uncertainty about their choice of a sylbol.
 Therefore, it is certainly possible to use these two options simultaneously when the transcriber is uncertain about their estimation.